Natalie Mladenov

 Elizabeth Mikita

-BS student, SDSU - Statistics
+BS, SDSU - Statistics

 Statistical analysis of baseflow and stormwater quality data.